ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 Workflow.
 Open the app on a phone, tablet, or desktop.
 Click Start Recording at the top of the visit.
 At the end, click End Recording.
 A structured SOAP note appears within seconds, along with suggested ICD-10 and CPT codes.
 Review, edit if needed, and finalize.
 Copy-paste and one-click EHR sync are available.

 EHR compatibility.
-Commure Scribe can integrate with 60+ EHRs, including AdvancedMD, ModMed, Elation Health, WebPT, eClinicalWorks, athenahealth, Practice Fusion, Cerbo, SimplePractice, Tebra, and Kipu Health.
+Commure Scribe integrates with 60+ EHRs, including AdvancedMD, Elation Health, WebPT, eClinicalWorks, athenahealth, Practice Fusion, Cerbo, SimplePractice, Tebra, and Kipu Health.

 Specialties.
-Commure Scribe works across a wide range of specialties, including primary care, internal medicine, family medicine, behavioral health, psychiatry, and pediatrics, among others.
-Templates are customizable across specialty visit types as well.
+Commure Scribe works across a wide range of specialties, including primary care, internal medicine, family medicine, behavioral health, and pediatrics, among others.
+Templates are customizable across specialty visit types.

 Data practices.
 Audio is stored, encrypted, and retained per HIPAA requirements.
 Notes are stored securely onshore on HIPAA-compliant infrastructure.
 A BAA is included at all tiers.